 Structural/economic factors: The stressors of poverty, unemployment, restricted mobility and poor housing can be instrumental in a parent's ability to adequately care for a child.
-This is not an acceptable form of advocacy, and it also reflects a common misconception.
+This is not an acceptable form of advocacy, and it also operates as a common bias.
 It is important to be aware of this in oneself and others.
 Abuse can occur in any family situation, and poverty should not be equated with abuse.
+Values and norms concerning violence and force, including domestic violence; acceptability of corporal punishment and of family violence